 TL Address Name Attr.
-Description 0×100 HALTED WO Written with hartid by ROM code when hart gets a debug interrupt or reenters ROM due to EBREAK.
+Description 0×100 WO Written with hartid by ROM code when hart gets a 0x100 HALTED VVO debug interrupt or reenters ROM due to EBREAK.
 Sets halted[hartid].
 If an abstract command was running, writing this also clears busy.
 0x104 GOING WO Written by ROM code when it begins executing a command started by FLAGS[hartid].go.
 Clears FLAGS[hartid].go.
 0x108 RESUMING WO Written with hartid by hart when it is about to resume.
 Sets resumeack[hartid] and clears halted[hartid] and FLAGS[hartid].resume.
 0x10C EXCEPTION WO Written by hart when it encounters an exception in debug mode.
 Sets cmderr to "exception".
-0x300 WHERET0 RO JAL to ABSTRACT.
-This opcode is constructed by DM hardware and is needed because ABSTRACT is not a fixed address (depends on number of PROGBUF words selected in the configuration). contiguous ABSTRACT RO 2 words constructed by DM hardware based on abstract command written from DTM. +0: If transfer set, construct instruction to load/store specific register to/from DATA[0] (32 bits) or DATA[1:0] (64 bits), else NOP. +4: If postexec set, then NOP to fall thru and execute PROGBUF, else EBREAK to return to ROM park loop. contiguous PROGBUF RW Configurable number (typically 16, max 16) of R/W words to be filled in by debugger and executed by hart. contiguous IMPEBREAK RO Reads as EBREAK to return to ROM park loop when execution runs off the end of PROGBUF.
-In E2, default is 2-word PROGBUF and IMPEBREAK present.
-Most others have 16-word PROGBUF and no IMPEBREAK.
+0×300 WHERETO RO JAL to ABSTRACT.
+This opcode is constructed by DM hardware and is needed because ABSTRACT is not a fixed address (depends on number of PROGBUF words selected in the configuration). contiguous ABSTRACT RO 2 words constructed by DM hardware based on abstract command written from DTM. +0: If transfer set, construct instruction to load/store specific register to/from DATA[0] (32 bits) or DATA[1:0] (64 bits), else NOP. +4: If postexec set, then NOP to fall thru and execute PROGBUF, else EBREAK to return to ROM park loop. contiguous PROGBUF RW Configurable number (typically 16, max 16) of R/W words to be filled in by debugger and executed by hart.
 0x380-0x3BF DATA RW Configurable number (1 for 32-bit or 2 for 64-bit, max 12) of R/W words intended for use for data transfer between debugger and hart.
 Since it is contiguous with PROGBUF, the debugger may use DATA as an extension of PROGBUF.
 0x400-0x7FF FLAGS RO One byte flag per hart.
 Bit 0 (go): Set by writing an abstract command, cleared by ROM write to GOING.
 ROM will jump to WHERETO.
 Bit 1 (resume): Set by writing 1 to resumereq[hartid].
 Cleared by ROM write of hartid to RESUMING.
-ROM restores so then executes dret.
+ROM restores s0 then executes dret.
+0x800-0xFFF ROM RO Debug interrupt or EBREAK enters at 0x800, saves s0, writes hartid to HALTED, then busy-waits for FLAGS[hartid] > 0.
+If FLAGS[hartid].go, write 0 to GOING, then jump to WHERETO.

-Table 102: Debug Module Memory Map from the Perspective of the Core
+Table 83: Debug Module Memory Map from the Perspective of the Core

 TL Address Name Attr.
-Description 0x800-0xFFF ROM RO Debug interrupt or EBREAK enters at 0x800, saves s0, writes hartid to HALTED, then busy-waits for FLAGS[hartid] > 0.
-If FLAGS[hartid].go, write 0 to GOING, then jump to WHERETO.
-Else write hartid to RESUMING, then execute dret to return to user program.
+Description Else write hartid to RESUMING, then execute dret to return to user program.
 ROM Source Code: https://github.com/chipsalliance/ rocket-chip/blob/master/scripts/debug_rom/ debug_rom.S

-Table 102: Debug Module Memory Map from the Perspective of the Core
+Table 83: Debug Module Memory Map from the Perspective of the Core

-11.2 Debug and Trigger Registers
+12.2 Debug and Trigger Registers